CrazySeven2023/aquariumking/policy.md

-You may terminate your Account at any time and for any reason by following the process described on our support page located at https://www.dreamstonevr.com/ informing CrazySeven Games that you wish to terminate your Account.
+You may terminate your Account at any time and for any reason by following the process described on our support page informing CrazySeven Games that you wish to terminate your Account.